Trevor Rogers (baseball): Professional career

+Miami Marlins

 Minor leagues

 Rogers made his professional debut in 2018 with the Greensboro Grasshoppers and spent the entire season there, pitching to a 2–7 record with a 5.82 ERA over 17 starts.
 He began 2019 with the Jupiter Hammerheads with whom he was named a Florida State League All-Star.
 He was promoted to the Jacksonville Jumbo Shrimp in August.
 Over 23 starts between both clubs, Rogers went 6–10 with a 2.90 ERA, striking out 150 batters over 136 1/3 innings.

 Major leagues

 On August 25, 2020, Rogers was selected to the active roster.
 He started against the New York Mets, pitching four scoreless innings and allowing one hit.
 He made seven starts in 2020, going 1–2 with a 6.11 ERA with 39 strikeouts over 28 innings.

 Rogers began 2021 as a member of Miami's starting rotation.
 He was named the NL Rookie of the Month Award back-to-back for the months of April and May 2021.
 He opened the season with a 3-1 record and a 1.29 ERA in five starts with thirty-eight strikeouts over twenty-eight innings in April.
 He followed that strong performance again in May with a 3-2 record and a 2.34 ERA in six starts, striking out thirty-eight batters.
 He was the first Marlins player to win Rookie of the Month honors since Justin Bour in September 2015 and the first Marlins pitcher to win it since José Fernández in July 2013.
 In July of that year, Rogers was named to the All-Star Game as the Marlins' sole representative.
 He finished the 2021 record with a 2.64 ERA and 157 strikeouts over 133 innings in 25 starts, despite a 7–8 record.
 He finished second in NL Rookie of the Year voting behind Jonathan India.

+In 2022, Rogers had a down year in retrospect to his rookie campaign.
+In 23 starts, he registered a 4–11 record and 5.47 ERA with 106 strikeouts in 107.0 innings pitched.
+His sophomore season ended prematurely after he was placed on the injured list with a left lat strain on September 22.

+Rogers began the 2023 season out of the rotation with Miami, logging a 1–2 record in 4 starts.
+In an April 19 start against the San Francisco Giants, Rogers was removed from the outing with an injury, later revealed to be a left biceps strain.
+He began a rehab assignment with the Single–A Jupiter Hammerheads on May 30.
+However, after Rogers was scratched from a scheduled start on June 10, he was transferred to the 60-day injured list three days later, where he spent the remainder of the year.

+Rogers made 21 starts for the Marlins in 2024, compiling a 2–9 record and 4.53 ERA with 85 strikeouts across 105 1/3 innings pitched.